carterworks/side-projects/quantibook/DATABASE.md

 - `id`: a unique identifier.
 Required
 - `name`: a variable-length string representing the human-readible name of the category.
 Required.
 - TODO: Decide if categories can or should have a description.
+- TODO: Decide if categories should have a `type`.
+The main two types would be: those where the space in between events means somethings and those where it doesn’t.
+It's like deciding if a graph should have lines connecting the datapoints or not.